RosieTrainor/BookShelf/README.md

 After signing up or logging in, users are redirected to their personal review page.

 Superusers can access the admin page at '/admin' when logged in.
 Here they can edit or delete reviews, books, or users.
+If you try to access this when not logged in as a superuser, you are redirected to a log in page.

 ![Admin Page](documentation/admin.png)